Meet the MyHeritage Research Team

 For me, this is a great privilege, and I pour all my heart, soul, and research skills (reinforced by our brilliant technology) into every single story I work on.”

 Before joining MyHeritage, Naama worked as a journalist for 20 years, specializing in in-depth, investigative stories, profiles, and interviews.
-She also served as a research supervisor and lecturer at Tel Aviv University, and her Ph.D. research on social media platforms as arenas for impression management and social interactions — from a perspective combining gender and politics — is in its advanced stages.”
+She also served as a research supervisor and lecturer at Tel Aviv University, and is close to submitting her Ph.D. dissertation on social media platforms as arenas for impression management and social interactions.

 Naama is the mother of 3 children, one dog, and a fluctuating number of cats (8, as of this writing).